gsenden/LearnJsWithFlappy/README.md

 1. Save your files. (if you hadn't done that yet)
 2. Commit your changes.
 3. Push the commit to Github.
 (This is called Sync in VSCode)

+## Syncing your Git fork with the gsenden/LearnJsWithFlappy
+This tutorial is continuously changing.
+The things is though: you created your own fork of the original repository.
+Since new steps are being added, you would not see them, because the fork does not update automatically.

+To update your fork, you will need to research how to do this.
+1. Research how to update a Git fork.